ba-st/Ansible/docs/PublishSubscribe.md

 ## Running the example

-Open two Ansible images to isolate de publisher from de consumers.
+Open two Ansible images to isolate the publisher from the consumers.

-On one evaluate, on diferent Playgrounds, the scripts for spawning the logger and the notifier.
-And do not forget to open the Transcript!
+On one evaluate, in diferent Playgrounds, the scripts for spawning the logger and the notifier.
+Don't forget to open the Transcript!

-In the other image, inspect in a Playground the producer script.
-Use the inspector on the channel to send more messages like you did on the previuos tutorial.
+On the other image, inspect in a Playground the producer script.
+Use the inspector on the channel to send more messages like you did in the previous tutorial.

 After sending a couple of messages the subscriber's Transcript will look like this